-- A Review Board composed of three students, three staff/faculty members, one Chairperson (director, coordinator, chair of the curriculum committee, or other officer of the college) selected by the VPAA and/or Student Senate; - Review Board membership will be selected within five (5) working days of the submission of formal charges to the Office of the VPAA; - Any of the members of the Review Board can decline to serve if they could not serve in an unbiased manner.
+- ◆ A Review Board composed of three students, three staff/faculty members, one Chairperson (director, coordinator, chair of the curriculum committee, or other officer of the college) selected by the Dean of Academics and/or Student Senate; - The Student Senate President, Dean of Academics, and President are excluded from serving on the Review Board. - ♦ Review Board membership will be selected within five (5) working days of the submission of formal charges to the Office of the Dean of Academics; - Any of the members of the Review Board can decline to serve if they could not serve in an unbiased manner.
 Likewise, either the plaintiff or the respondent can challenge a member by showing cause.
-The VPAA will make the final decision in this determination.\; - Challenges of members must occur within two (2) working days of notification; - If the VPAA filed the charge(s) of misconduct or has a conflict of interest, the President will select the Review Board members and fulfill all other responsibilities of the VPAA in this process, including imposing any sanctions; - After the final selection of members the Review Board will schedule the initial hearing date within seven (7) working days; - Any student charged with a violation of college policy or of the Standards of Student Conduct has the right to an advocate during the Review Board proceedings.
+The Dean of Academics will make the final decision in this determination. - ◆ Challenges of members must occur within two (2) working days of notification; - ♦ If the Dean of Academics filed the charge(s) of misconduct or has a conflict of interest, the President will select the Review Board members and fulfill all other responsibilities of the Dean of Academics in this process, including imposing any sanctions; - ♦ After the final selection of members the Review

+- Board will schedule the initial hearing date within seven (7) working days; - Any student charged with a violation of college policy or of the Standards of Student Conduct has the right to an advocate during the Review Board proceedings.
 This advocate must be an SWC Student Senate Representative or employee.

-Sanctions for the Violation of the Standards of
+Sanctions for the Violation of the Standards of Student Conduct

-Student Conduct

-After a hearing where a student was found guilty of violating the Standards of Student Conduct, VPAA has two (2) working days to render his/her decision regarding the imposition of sanctions or other appropriate actions to resolve the matter and inform all parties involved in writing.
+After a hearing where a student was found guilty of violating the Standards of Student Conduct, Dean of Academics has two (2) working days to render his/her decision regarding the imposition of sanctions or other appropriate actions to resolve the matter and inform all parties involved in writing.
 These sanctions include one or more of the following: